Valserhône - La Ferme du Retord

 Description of the walk

-(1) Take the second exit at the roundabout and follow Rue de l'Industrie for 250 metres.
+(1) Take the second exit and follow Rue de l'Industrie for 250 metres.

-(2) Turn right onto Rue du Ponthou and join Rue de l'Avenir.
+(2) Turn right onto Rue du Ponthou and continue to Rue de l'Avenir.

-(3) Turn right onto Rue de la Grimpette, which lives up to its name.
+(3) Turn right onto Rue de la Grimpette, which certainly lives up to its name.

-(4) Continue straight ahead on Rue du Lotissement for 60 metres.
-Then turn right onto Route d'Ochiaz.
+(4) Continue straight on along Rue du Lotissement for 60 metres, then turn right onto Route d'Ochiaz.

 Waypoints